Sizes 175, 200 or 250 CC?

 For starters, you will need to honestly and carefully think through your expectations for the final outcome, and understand what is and isn’t realistic.
 Some of the most important considerations are:

-- Your physical features, including the size of your body frame, chest and shoulder width, and the size of your waist and hips.
+- Your physical features include the size of your body frame, chest and shoulder width, and the size of your waist and hips.
 Breast implants come in different “base widths” and you will want your implants to be in proportion with the rest of your body.
 So if you have naturally petit features, a very wide implant probably wouldn’t look right.

 - Natural breast measurements.
 You will need to have sufficient natural breast tissue to cover the breast implant sizes that you’re considering.
 Patients with very small natural breasts might not have enough tissue to accommodate very large implants.

 - Breast symmetry.
 Some women need different-sized implants in each breast, to create symmetry that may have been lacking in the natural breasts before surgery.
-This is a good opportunity to correct asymmetry if it has been an issue for you.
+This is an excellent opportunity to correct asymmetry if it has been an issue for you.

 - Your lifestyle